Fowlmere: History

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 Village life

 Fowlmere has one pub, The Chequers, which has operated since the 16th Century.
 It served as a coaching inn for travellers going into and from Cambridge and was even used as coffin storage for those travelling with bodies.
-It was notably mentioned in the diary of Samuel Pepys, which is regarded as an important historical English diary.
+It was notably mentioned in the writings of Samuel Pepys, which is regarded as an important historical English diary.
 Nowadays, the pub serves as a local bar and restaurant that takes in patrons from many nearby villages.

-Fowlmere has no general convenience shop, but does have a small business park that houses several business.

-near the Village Hall.
-They are regularly used by locals for recreation and are maintained by the local council.

 School

 Fowlmere has one school, Fowlmere Primary School, which educates around 100 students a year.
 It is an extension of an old school building that has been used since its founding in 1861.
 It teaches pupils aged 4–11 (years reception to 6) and attracts pupils from Fowlmere, Thriplow and nearby Great Chishill, which does not have a Primary school of its own.
 The site lies opposite 'The Butts' which is a field and neighbourhood at the edge of the village.
 The school forms a large part of the community, as most of the children in the small village grow up around it.